Understanding PoE & PoE Switch

 FS PoE Switch Solution?

-FS.COM provides fully managed PoE switch, which are available with 8, 24 or 48 PoE Gigabit Ethernet ports of auto-sensing IEEE 802.3af/at.
+FS provides fully managed PoE switches, which are available with 8, 24 or 48 PoE Gigabit Ethernet ports of auto-sensing IEEE 802.3af/at.
 The PoE Switches are ideal for small business networks that need to inexpensively use PoE to deploy wireless access points and IP-based network surveillance cameras.
-They deliver robust performance and intelligent switching for growing networks, so PoE switches will be a best choice to install and manage your devices.
+They deliver robust performance and intelligent switching for growing networks, so PoE switches will be the best choice to install and manage your devices.
 The model details of FS’s PoE switches are listed below.

 How to Ensure Successful PoE Deployments?